 The information you provide will be treated as strictly confidential.
 And although you can remain anonymous and not provide us with your name and address, if you do these details will remain confidential.

-If you suspect that someone is committing housing or tenancy fraud please call our confidential and free phone Fraud Hotline on: 0800 281879.
+If you suspect that someone is committing housing or tenancy fraud, please call our confidential fraud hotline on 01553 616200.